Tuesday, June 18, 2024

 2. Government waste - Certainly a good idea.
 (But make sure the PDF text can be read over the background) Proofreader again.

-3. Economy - Personal (a) Acceptable.
+3. Economy - Personal (a Lift the Income Tax Start Point to £20,000 Per Year) Acceptable.
 Certainly, tax should not be paid by those on basic pension and benefits.

-(d) I wasn't even aware of this but I don't think it will have much effect.
+(d Abolish the VAT tourist tax) I wasn't even aware 'they' had done this but I don't think it will have much effect.

 5. Immigration.
 Reform seems particularly fixated on this.
 It may be your, racist priority but it's not the priority of most of the UK.
 Kind of reminds me of that quote "If you tell a lie, and tell it often enough then people will believe it."
 From Roman times the UK has benefited from immigration.